 BWXT NEC provides facility tours to help engage members of the industry, local elected officials, Indigenous communities and interested members of the public in an effort to help better understand our business.
-In 2022, no facility tours occurred.
-BWXT NEC created a virtual tour of its Peterborough facility, which is posted on its website.
-We are considering the development of a virtual tour video for Toronto in the near future.
+In 2023, no facility tours occurred.

+BWXT NEC created a virtual tour of its Peterborough facility, which is posted on its website accessible by anyone in the community or the public at large.
+BWXT NEC is considering the development of a virtual tour video for Toronto in 2025.